nsuan/asagi/README.md

 * Joda Time to be able to do anything with dates in Java without losing one's sanity
 * Gson to read the configuration file
 * Guava for small extras that are nice to have here and there
-* JNA to be able to perform chown/chmod/getgrnam on Unix platforms
 * Maven for dependency resolution and building

 ## FAQ